A caesarean section may be planned (elective caesarean section) or unplanned (including emergency or crash caesarean sections).

 In the UK in 2016, just over 1 in 4 deliveries were by caesarean section: in the USA the figure is about 1 in 3.
 About half of these were planned caesarean sections, and the other half were performed as emergencies.
 This is generally felt to be a rather high proportion, although it is typical of the developed world, where caesarean section is such a safe procedure that some women choose caesarean section when it is not strictly medically necessary.

-The chance of needing a caesarean section is higher in older mothers - in women aged over 40, 6 out of every 10 deliveries are by caesarean section, and three quarters of these were emergency, rather than planned, operations.
+The chance of needing a caesarean section is higher in older mothers - in women aged over 40, 6 out of every 10 deliveries are by caesarean section, and three quarters of these are emergency, rather than planned, operations.

 When is a planned caesarean section offered and can I choose to have one?